21 minute read

 Not all LLMs can be agents.
 A model might be excellent at creative writing (high perplexity, good flow) but terrible at agency.
 Agency requires a specific set of skills, often referred to as the “Cybernetic Stack” of LLMs.

-2.1 Steerability & Instruction Following
+2.1 What Is Steerability and Why Does Instruction Following Matter?

 The most basic requirement is obedience.
 Can the model follow a rule, even when the context distracts it?